foodtrio/HomeChef/README.md

 **Flow Navigation** (Screen to Screen)

-* Login -> Facebook authorization & verification
+* Login -> Google authorization if user chooses or Search
 * Search -> Results
 * Camera -> Photos if they wish to pick an image from their library
 * Results -> Recipe details when user selects a recipe